Two key components help ensure the efficient and effective assessment of job applicants:

 - What are the goals for this hire in terms of research, teaching, service, and outreach?

-- How is a commitment to diversity, equity, and inclusion a factor in each goal?
+- How is the unit’s DEI mission a potential factor in each goal?

-- How does the unit weigh these goals in terms of first and second priorities?
+- How does the unit weight the various goals for the hire in terms of first and second priorities?

 - What types of evidence will demonstrate achievement or future potential in each area?